-The lines on the encoder (on the three-pin side, the lines on the right and left) have been connected to the headers in reverse order.
+The lines on the encoder (on the three-pin side, the lines on the right and left) have been plugged into the motherboard in reverse order.
 Exchange them crosswise on the main board.

-Problem: The encoder buttons don't work!
+Problem: The encoder buttons won't work

-Check if the two wires from the encoder (from the two pin side) are connected to the correct header on the main board.
+Check if the two wires from the encoder (from the two pole side) are connected to the correct position on the main board.

 It is also possible that the potentiometer knobs are mounted too close to the encoder.
-Loosen the screw in the potentiometer knob and push the knob a bit further away from the case.
-You can also remove it first and try to push the buttons without the knobs.
+Loosen the screw in the potentiometer knob and push the knob a bit higher or remove it first and test again.

-Problem: There is no sound!
+Problem: There is no sound

-- First check your MIDI wiring. - MicroDexed - Are you getting signals?
-The LCD should show a note symbol or a box symbol under the inverse 1 when you press a key.
-If not, no MIDI signals are detected and no sound is generated. - Did you reset the EEPROM?
-You may need to reset the EEPROM after each time you flashed the firmware. - Is the volume high enough?
-Turn the volume encoder (left) so that the display shows you a higher value (maximum 100). - Has the SD card been recognized?
+First check your MIDI wiring.
+Are you getting signals?
+There should be a note or a box under the inverse 1 when you press a key.
+If not, no MIDI signals are detected and no sound is generated.

+Is the volume high enough?
+Turn the volume encoder (left) so that the display shows you a higher value (maximum 100).

+Has the SD card been recognized?
 You can only hear the sound if the SD card has been recognized correctly.
-If not, format it again as FAT32 and copy the data or try another SD card. - Check the output level.
+If not, format it again as FAT32 and copy the data or try another SD card.

-Contact

-Email: info@parasitstudio.de

-Web: https://www.parasitstudio.de

-Appendix

-Circuit diagram